Geopolitical Barriers to Globalization: Additional Empirical Results

 \subsection{Variance Decomposition of Gravity Determinants}

-We decompose the variance of bilateral trade flows to quantify the relative importance of geopolitical alignment versus traditional gravity factors.
-By sequentially excluding each determinant from the baseline specification, we measure each variable's contribution to explaining trade variation:
+We decompose the variance of bilateral trade flows to quantify the relative importance of geopolitical alignment vis-à-vis traditional gravity determinants.
+Specifically, by excluding each determinant from equation \ref{eq:gravity}, we assess its marginal contribution to explaining cross-dyadic variation in trade.
+Table~\ref{tab:variance_decomp_app} reports the estimated coefficients alongside the reduction in $R^2$ associated with the exclusion of each variable.
+Two main findings emerge.